Untwisted Gaiotto equivalence: D-module side

 are smooth projections.

 Let us define and

 There is a canonical equivalence

 Furthermore, choosing a dimension theory of $Y$ (see \cite[Section 3.3.7]{[Ber]}) gives rise to an equivalence between $D_!(Y)$ and $D_*(Y)$.
-In particular, if $Y$ is an ind-scheme, there is a canonical identification of $D_!(Y)$ and $D_*(Y)$, we denote it by $D(Y)$ for short. \begin{lem} Assume $G$ is an ind-pro-scheme, we denote by the multiplication map, and by the diagonal embedding.
+In particular, if $Y$ is an ind-scheme, there is a canonical identification of $D_!(Y)$ and $D_*(Y)$, we denote it by $D(Y)$ for short. \begin{lem} Assume $G$ is a {group} ind-pro-scheme, we denote by the multiplication map, and by the diagonal embedding.

 Then $D_*(G)$ is a Hopf algebra with the product $m_*$ and the coproduct $\Delta_*$.
 Similarly, $D_!(G)$ is a Hopf algebra with the product $\Delta^!$ and the coproduct $m^!$. \end{lem}